Christopher-LeeNU/Christopher-LeeNU.github.io/pages/paintings.md

 <style>
 .container {
+  max-width: 800px; /* Adjust this value to match your text width */
-  display: block; /* Ensure the container stacks images vertically */ }
+  margin: 0 auto; /* Center the container */
+}

 .image-card {